-Administrative Group Definition Oracle Database Registration Administrators Registers new databases in the realm.
-(OracleDBCreators) Oracle Database Security Administrators Has all privileges on the OracleDBSecurity directory subtree.
-Creates, modifies, and can read all Enterprise (OracleDBSecurityAdmins) User Security directory objects.
-Oracle Context Administrators Has full access to all groups and entries within its (OracleContextAdmins) associated realm.
-User Security Administrators Has relevant permissions necessary to administer security (OracleUserSecurityAdmins) aspects for enterprise users in the directory.
-For example, OracleUserSecurityAdmins can modify user passwords.
+Administrative Group Definition Oracle Database Registration Administrators (OracleDBCreators) Registers new databases in the realm.
+Oracle Database Security Administrators (OracleDBSecurityAdmins) Has all privileges on the OracleDBSecurity directory subtree.
+Creates, modifies, and can read all Enterprise User Security directory objects.
+Oracle Context Administrators (OracleContextAdmins) Has full access to all groups and entries within its associated realm.